jrfnl/Debug-Bar-Post-Types/readme.txt

 == Changelog ==

+= 1.2 (2015-04-18) =
+* Added a count of the registered Custom Post Types to the top of the page.
+* Split the display of Post Type properties.
+Standard post type properties are now shown first.
+Non-standard properties added by Custom Post Types are shown in a separate table.
+* Added a table showing the defined labels for Post Types.
+* Updated the pretty print class which now allows for limiting of the recursion depth when displaying the property values - props [Joy](https://wordpress.org/support/profile/joyously) for reporting issues with the Easy Post Types plugin.
+These should now be solved with this update.
+* Tested & found compatible WP 4.2
+* Minor tidying up
+* Updated language files
+* Updated screenshots

 = 1.1.1 (2014-09-05) =
 * Fix compatibility with the [Plugin Dependencies](http://wordpress.org/plugins/plugin-dependencies/) plugin
 * Tested & found compatible WP 4.0